Benchmarking Instance-Centric Counterfactual Algorithms for XAI: From White Box to Black Box: Introduction

-Given that the formalization of a counterfactual benchmark evaluation is still in its early stages, to the best of our knowledge, none of the existing studies make a deep analysis of the impact of various machine learning algorithms on the counterfactual generation process, and none of them investigates biases in the counterfactual generation process.
+Given that the formalization of a counterfactual benchmark evaluation is still in its early stages, to the best of our knowledge, none of the existing studies makes a deep analysis of the impact of various machine learning algorithms on the counterfactual generation process, and none of them investigates biases in the counterfactual generation process.
 Hence, we propose three research questions: (1) Are the present counterfactual evaluation metrics sufficient to measure the quality of the generated counterfactual explanations?
 (2) Does the choice of machine learning algorithm affect the counterfactual generation process?
-(3) What qualitative mechanisms can we use to find biases in the counterfactual generation process (or predictive model) to assess the counterfactuals' alignment with context and domain knowledge?
+(3) What contextual mechanisms can we use to find biases in the counterfactual generation process (or predictive model) to assess the counterfactuals' alignment with context and domain knowledge?
 Answering these three research questions is the aim of this work.
-To answer it, we (1) Provide a comprehensive evaluation benchmark over several quantitative state-of-the-art metrics; (2) Compare the performance of the counterfactual generation process with the different machine learning models (a white box, a grey box, and a black box), and we (3) Perform a bias analysis where we investigate how counterfactuals are generated in a decision tree.
+To answer it, we (1) Provide a comprehensive evaluation benchmark over several quantitative state-of-the-art metrics; (2) Compare the performance of the counterfactual generation process with the different machine learning models (a white box, a grey box, and a black box), and we (3) Perform a counterfactual inspection analysis where we investigate how counterfactuals are generated in a decision tree.
+Note that by \textit{bias}, we refer to the potential systematic favorability or unfavorability that these XAI algorithms might exhibit towards certain counterfactuals.
+In other words, these algorithms might consistently generate counterfactuals that are, for example, closer to the query data point at the expense of overlooking the plausibility of these counterfactuals.